cmermingas/gomez_touger/_pages/criminal/dui_dwi.md

 Whether it is your first DUI offense or a subsequent offense, you can benefit from experienced defense counsel.
 At {{ site.data.business.name }}, we represent clients during the criminal process and the [license suspension]({% tl criminal.license_suspension %}) hearing with the Department of Highway Safety and Motor Vehicles (DHSMV).
-To schedule a free consultation with our Tampa repeat drunk driving offenses attorneys, call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa repeat drunk driving offenses attorneys, call {{ site.data.business.locations.tampa.phone }}.

 ## Defense Against Multiple Drunk Driving Charges